This article was originally published in the Catholics for Israel newsletter of October 2009.

 3) Rich Jewish Culture and Suppression of Jewish Identity in the Church

 Judaism is a very rich and beautiful religion in its faith, prayers, feasts, traditions and customs.
 Most Jews, whether religious or not, view Judaism as the very fabric of their identity.
-By contrast, though the Catholic faith is theologically well rooted in Judaism, it has developed ways of expression that are very "Gentile."
-[The same could be said for evangelical Christianity: though some evangelical groups now make an effort to integrate more Jewish elements into their worship, their theology is even further removed from Judaism than Catholicism (more here).]
+By contrast, although the Catholic faith is theologically well rooted in Judaism, it has developed very "Gentile" forms of expression [The same could be said for evangelical Christianity: though some evangelical groups now make an effort to integrate more Jewish elements into their worship, their theology is even further removed from Judaism than Catholicism (more here).]
 There is nothing wrong with a "Gentile" expression of Catholicism, since this is part of the inculturation of the faith - adapting Christianity to the different cultures of the world.
 But Jews often feel estranged when they walk into a Church and see things like statues and icons, priestly vestments or friars' habits, the sun-like monstrance, etc...